HUBRILITY/ProjectWebDev/README.md

 **Jimmy Wales** - Co Founder of the non-profit Internet Encyclopedia, *Wikipedia*. https://www.wikipedia.org/

-Notice anyone missing who should be featured on this list!?
-Contact us at (Insert Email Here).
+---Notice anyone missing who should be featured on this list!?
+Contact us at (Insert Email Here).---